kovitikus/hecate-mud/docs/evennia/finding_nearby_rooms.md

         room_list.append(exit.destination)
 ```

 It's important to understand that the destination property holds a reference to the object.
-This means that you are also able to directly access the object's properties with that refereance.
+This means that you are also able to directly access the object's properties with that reference.